danieldeutsch/repro/Readme.md

 It should "just work" (at least that is the goal).

 ## Installation Instructions
-First, you need to have a working Docker installation (instructions coming soon).
+First, you need to have a working Docker installation.
+See [here](tutorials/docker.md) for installation instructions as well as scripts to verify your setup is working.

 Then, we recommend creating a conda environment specific to repro before installing the library:
 ```shell script